 4th-5th Grade Early Childhood Endorsement

 The addition of the Early Childhood Generalist Endorsement to an Early Childhood licensure (age 3 to grade 3) provides school districts with greater staffing flexibility, Early Childhood teachers with additional teaching options, and facilitates the mobility of teachers into Ohio from other states.
+A Program Overview is available in pdf format.

 - EDEL 5150 Teaching Reading and Language Arts to Fourth and Fifth Graders (4 credit hours)